KarlAndr1/project-pulse/README.md

 ```
 ./add_adming_login.beryl
 ```
 To add a new admin login.
+Note that this take affect unless the server database is deleted and replaced with the database in ./data (sudo ./load.sh --dontk-keep-data)

 ```
 ./remake_db.sh